dottjt/nab-analyst-coding-exercise/README.md

 ## Running

+To run the application, please enter in two separate terminals:
+  - `npm run start-client` - this will start the client
+  - `npm run start-server` - this will start the server
+  - Once they are both up and running, please head to `http://localhost:3000/`

-To run the application, please enter:
+To run the tests, please enter:
-  - `npm start` with relevant arguments
+  - `npm test`
+  - You may need to install watchman onto your machine.
+I know I had issues with it for whatever reason i.e. `brew install watchman` (assuming you have brew installed)

 ## Future Improvements

-- Separate server and client folders with their own `package.json` files and `src` folder structure.
+- Separate server and client folders with their own `package.json` files and `src` folder structures so it's not as messy.
-- Write tests
+- Implement some kind of GraphQL server for retrieving the weather data.
+- Extend tests to the server, and provide more unit tests
+- Create integration testing
+- Sufficient mobile responsiveness